Check out the courses we offer

 • Religion and belief

-The Public Interest Disclosure Act 1998 – this Act, often referred to as the Whistleblowers Act, encourages staff to report suspected wrongdoing and protects those that do against being dismissed or suffering a detriment by their employers.
+This Act, often referred to as the Whistleblowers Act, encourages staff to report suspected wrongdoing and protects those who do against being dismissed or suffering a detriment by their employers.
 It also gives protection to employees against suffering a detriment or retaliation from another employee for reporting suspected wrongdoing.

 It is important that we all understand safeguarding, and know what to do should safeguarding concerns arise.